The Gruffalo and Tiger Rock

 Gruffalo’s River Ride Adventure

-Likewise, the squeaky duck dark ride BubbleWorks in the Transylvanian area next to the terrific suspended roller coaster Vampire was a lot of fun – let’s see what happened to it.
+Similarly, the squeaky duck dark ride BubbleWorks in the Transylvanian area, next to the awesome Vampire suspended coaster, was a lot of fun – let’s see what happened to it.

-Originally opened as Prof. Burp’s BubbleWorks, the first 15 years were spent sailing in round boats through a lemonade factory before the ducklings of Imperial Leather took over the facility in a night and foggy operation with their sponsoring deal.
-In 2014, the soap manufacturer’s sponsorship with Merlin ended, after which all references to the manufacturer were removed from the parks.
-Although the theme of the ride could have lasted until further notice, the design elements used did not.
-So a new IP was needed, which is why a classic children’s book was chosen, which also fit into this theme area without much effort.
-In 2016 the last ride in the old design followed, before the Gruffalo’s River Ride Adventure opened on 18.03.2017.
+Originally opened as Prof Burp’s BubbleWorks, the first 15 years were spent in round boats sailing through a fizzy drink factory before Imperial Leather’s ducklings took over the dark ride.
+In 2014, the soap manufacturer’s sponsorship with Merlin ended and all references to the manufacturer were removed from the park.
+While the theme of the ride may have lasted for the time being, the design elements used did not.
+So a new IP was needed, and a classic children’s book was chosen to fit in easily with the theme.
+The last ride with the old design followed in 2016, before Gruffalo’s River Ride Adventure opened on 18.03.2017.

-The ride itself offers a very wholesome mixture of static design elements and video projections.
-The atmosphere inside is now very dense; it feels like following a stream through a forest in a little boat.
-The individual rooms each tell a part of the first children’s book; after which the mouse stops the fox, the owl and the snake from eating it by threatening them with the Gruffalo – a previously fictitious creature.
-In the following rooms the mouse meets the aforementioned Gruffalo, who would also like to eat it, but thanks to a statement by the mouse – according to which all other animals would be afraid of it – does not.
-Travelling together, Gruffalo and the mouse climb up the lift of the ride and then manage the shot into the former bathing room.
-There, they meet the other animals, who then take to their heels.
-This scene is successful despite the relatively open design and can at least partly retain its old charm thanks to some of the remaining fountains.
-On the way back to the station, the mouse chases away the Gruffalo, so that it can finally crack its nuts in peace.
+The ride itself offers a very healthy mix of static design elements and video projections.
+The atmosphere inside is now very dense; it feels like following a stream through a forest in a small boat.
+Each room tells a part of the first children’s book, in which the Mouse stops the Fox, the Owl and the Snake from eating him by threatening them with the Gruffalo – a hitherto fictional creature.
+In the following rooms, the Mouse meets the aforementioned Gruffalo, who also wants to eat him, but does not, thanks to the Mouse’s explanation that all the other animals are afraid of him.
+Together, the Gruffalo and the Mouse climb up the ride’s lift and then make their way to the former bathing room.
+There they meet the other animals, who take to their heels.
+This scene succeeds despite the relatively open design and retains some of its old charm thanks to some of the remaining fountains.
+On the way back to the station, the Mouse chases the Gruffalo away, leaving him to crack his nuts in peace.

 Tiger Rock

-The Tiger Rock log flume, on the other hand, is much less popular, although this does not apply to the new and considerably larger tiger enclosure, which now uses the former open spaces of the log flume.
-Here, most of the work has been done, because unfortunately, the renovation of the log flume was not carried out.
-Thus, one floats through a channel that could have been recoated and has a great view to the animals of the (at least partly) surrounding enclosure.
-This is quite a thing, especially as the animals actually settle down in these areas and thus one actually has the best view from the white-water ride Tiger Rock; but it could have been more.
-The ride hardware is in contrast to the new arrangement of the ride and from my point of view, this is a missed chance.
-As Tiger Rock is the last still existing log flume of the group in England, an omission of the ride in the next years is sadly foreseeable.
+The Tiger Rock log flume, on the other hand, is much less popular, although this does not apply to the new and much larger tiger enclosure which now occupies the former open areas of the log flume.
+This is where most of the work has been done, as the renovation of the log flume was unfortunately not carried out.
+So you float through a channel that could have been re-coated and have a great view of the animals in the (at least partially) surrounding enclosure.
+This is a good thing, especially as the animals really do congregate in these areas and it is actually the best view from the Tiger Rock log flume, but it could have been more.
+The hardware of the ride contrasts with the new layout of the ride and in my opinion this is a missed opportunity.
+As Tiger Rock is the last remaining log flume of the group in England, it is sadly foreseeable that the ride will be closed in the next few years.

 Pictures Chessington World of Adventures